abbys114/surfs_up/README.md

 # surfs_up

 ## Overview of the Analysis
 The purpose of this analysis is to determine weather trends for the possible location of the surf and ice cream shop.
-This analysis will help investors decide if the shop will be sustainable or not.
+The analysis will help investors decide if the shop will be sustainable or not.

 ## Results
 - The average temperature is higher in June then in December